PrivatePulse·Companies·Ripple vs Anchorage Digital

 Ripple grants ISO/NSO with strike prices ranging from $8–$20 depending on your grant year.
 Anchorage Digital grants ISO/NSO with strike prices from $11–$20.

-The secondary market is pricing Ripple at a +3% premium over its last primary round ($11.3B → $11.6B).
-Anchorage Digital trades at +3% over its last round ($3B → $3.1B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Ripple has no recent verified secondary signal — only the primary round ($11.3B) is shown.
+Anchorage Digital has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth